 Consider this a scaled replica of the actual product developed for simulation during LED programming.
-The proportions we use in AutoCAD do not match the dimensions on the actual physical product.
+The proportions we use in AutoCAD do not match the dimensions of the actual physical product.
 Make your own led layout measurements if you want to be more creative.
 It should not be too huge or little.

-Click “OK” after selecting AutoCAD classic from the work space option (the phrase “AutoCAD classic” may change in future editions).
+Click “OK” after selecting AutoCAD classic from the workspace option (the phrase “AutoCAD classic” may change in future editions).
 Select “Units” from the “Format” drop-down menu in the top bar.
-Select “inches” from the “insertion scale” drop down option in the Drawing units box and click “OK.”
+Select “inches” from the “insertion scale” drop-down option in the Drawing units box and click “OK.”